wubin28/wuzhenbens_playground/word_count_rust/README.md

 - `io::Result<Vec<FileChunk>>` - A Result containing a vector of FileChunk structs if successful, or an IO error if unsuccessful.

 **Side Effects**:
-- Prints file size and chunk information to the console.
+- Prints file size and individual chunk information to the console.

-### main
+## main

 **Function**: The entry point of the program.
 Initiates the word count process on a specified input file and writes results to an output file.